mahmoudimus/ac/README.txt

 * Test your changes in all three products at once - open up three terminals and execute the above amps:debug commands, one per product.
 You will also need three more tabs for each of the 'cli' invocations.

+If committing to the gatekeeper build server, run 'bin/committer-setup.sh' first